saktib/openai-chatbot-app/README.md

 > npm start

+Make sure to add the OPENAI KEY and ORG in this file openai-chatbot-app/src/server /server.js

 Once the client start, you should be able to upload the PDF file.

 Then set the context and enter your question in the chatbox and send.